mafgit/phrase-insight-homepage/README.md

 # ✨ PhraseInsight: Expand Vocabulary While Reading

-> Stop Breaking Your Reading Flow to Look Up Words! 🚀
+> Stop switching tabs to learn vocabulary &amp; expressions! 🚀

 PhraseInsight is a **free chrome extension** that transforms how you learn languages online.
-Instead of switching between tabs or apps, **simply highlight any word or phrase** while reading articles, blogs, or social media - and click the popup button to instantly rich insights:
+Instead of switching between tabs or apps, **simply highlight any word or phrase** while reading articles, blogs, or social media - and click the button that pops up to instantly rich insights to build your vocabulary effectively through immersion!

 ## 🔑 Key Features